 Himare is by far my favourite place on the Albanian Riviera.
 It’s a small town that managed to preserve its local charm and where you can mingle with the locals.

 Himarë Albania is also an excellent base for exploring the Albanian Coast, thanks to its central location.
 Places like Dhermi, Porto Palermo and Borsh are a short drive away.
 And even Sarande or Ksamil are doable destinations for a day trip.

 And did I mention the crystal clear, azure water and soft-sanded Himare Beach?

 This post covers all you need to know about Himare – from its gorgeous beaches, things to do in Himare and nearby areas, the best hotels in Himare Albania to stay in, and the best Himare restaurants.

 Himare Albania – What to expect?

-Himare is a small town situated on the Albanian Riviera, 4 hours drive south of Tirana and about 90 min drive from Sarande.
-Himare has access to a sandy beach that is divided into six parts, each with its own name.
+Himara Albania is a small town situated on the Albanian Riviera, 4 hours drive south of Tirana and about 80 min drive from Sarande.
+Himare has access to a sandy beach that is divided into six parts, each with its own name and charm.

 Quick Himare Guide

 Where to stay in Himare? + Best Himare hotels

 If you’re looking for a good Himare hotel, here are some of the unique options for Himare accommodation to consider.